First Experimental Demonstration of Reinforcement Learning-Based Tuning on the PSI Injector 2 Cyclotron: Experimental Setup

 \section{Experimental Setup}

 Injector~2 is a four-sector separated-sector cyclotron designed to accelerate protons from an injection energy of 870 keV to a final energy of 72 MeV \cite{stetson1992commissioning, schneider2019upgrade}.
 Its principal components include four large sector magnets (SM1--SM4), two double-gap RF resonators (CI1 and CI3), and two single-gap resonators (CI2 and CI4).
 A schematic layout of the machine with the main diagnostics is shown in Fig.~\ref{fig:inj2_layout}.
+For brevity, the Injector~2 cyclotron is hereafter referred to simply as Injector~2.

+For convenience, the principal Injector~2 actuators, diagnostics, sensors, and the corresponding PSI abbreviations used throughout this work are summarized in Table~\ref{tab:abbreviations} in Appendix~\ref{app:heatmap}.

 The proton beam enters Injector~2 from the vertical pre-injection line and is bent into the median plane by the AWD dipole magnet.
-It then passes through a conical injection channel in the first sector magnet (SM1), which is equipped with a dedicated trim coil to guide the first turn.
+It then passes through a conical injection channel in the first sector magnet (SM1), which is equipped with a dedicated coil to guide the first turn.
 During the first six turns, a system of collimators minimizes beam halo and ensures a well-centered trajectory.
 Additional fine control at this stage is provided by trim coils TI1A/B and TI2 located in SM1 and SM3.